June 28, 2018

 This transaction is the latest in a series of high-profile investment grade acquisition financings Weil has been involved in over the past year.
 Other recent matters include representing:

 - Goldman Sachs and Morgan Stanley in providing committed bridge financing for the pending $6 billion merger of CenterPoint Energy, Inc. and Vectren Corporation.

 - J.P.
-Morgan, Bank of America Merrill Lynch and Goldman Sachs in providing committed debt financing for the pending $18.7 billion merger of Keurig Green Mountain, Inc. and Dr Pepper Snapple Group, Inc.
+Morgan, Goldman Sachs and another major financial institution in providing committed debt financing for the pending $18.7 billion merger of Keurig Green Mountain, Inc. and Dr Pepper Snapple Group, Inc.

 - Goldman Sachs in an up to $9 billion bridge facility for a new “Fox,” an entity comprising highly-rated news, sports and broadcast businesses to be spun off by Twenty-First Century Fox, Inc. to its shareholders.

-- Barclays, Goldman Sachs and Bank of America Merrill Lynch in $49 billion committed facilities to finance in part CVS Health Corporation’s pending $77 billion acquisition of Aetna Inc.
+- Barclays, Goldman Sachs and another major financial institution in $49 billion committed facilities to finance in part CVS Health Corporation’s pending $77 billion acquisition of Aetna Inc.

 - Morgan Stanley in connection with the financing for Assurant, Inc. to support its $2.5 billion acquisition of The Warranty Group from TPG Capital.

-- Goldman Sachs and Bank of America Merrill Lynch in a $13.7 billion committed unsecured bridge facility to finance Amazon’s acquisition of Whole Foods Market.
+- Goldman Sachs and another major financial institution in a $13.7 billion committed unsecured bridge facility to finance Amazon’s acquisition of Whole Foods Market.